Anel Šabanadžović

-Anel Šabanadžović (/bs/; born 24 May 1999) is a Bosnian professional footballer who plays as a midfielder.
+Anel Šabanadžović (/bs/; born 24 May 1999) is a professional footballer who plays as a midfielder for Kosovo Superleague club Ballkani.

-Šabanadžović started his professional career at Željezničar, before joining AEK Athens in 2019.
-In 2021, he was loaned back to Željezničar.
+Šabanadžović began his career with Željezničar, where he progressed through the youth academy before making his senior debut in 2017.
+After two seasons with the club, he joined Greek side AEK Athens in 2019.
+During his time there, he made limited appearances for the first team and also featured for AEK Athens B. In 2021, he returned on loan to Željezničar for a short spell.
+Following his departure from AEK, he signed with Cypriot club Omonia 29M in 2024, where he spent one season.
+In 2026, he joined Kosovo Superleague side Ballkani.

+Born in the United States and raised in Bosnia and Herzegovina, Šabanadžović represented Bosnia and Herzegovina at various youth levels, including the under-17, under-19, and under-21 teams.

 Club career

 Željezničar

 Šabanadžović came through Željezničar's youth academy, which he joined in 2007.
 He made his professional debut in a cup game against Goražde on 26 October 2016 at the age of 17 and managed to score a goal.
 On 24 July 2017, he made his league debut against GOŠK. Šabanadžović won his first trophy with the club on 9 May 2018, by beating Krupa in Bosnian Cup final.

 AEK Athens

 In January 2019, Greek side AEK Athens announced that Šabanadžović would join them the following season on a five-year contract.
 He made his competitive debut for the club in a triumph over Panionios on 7 December.

 In March 2021, he was loaned to his former club Željezničar until the end of season.